ikramawol/ikramawol/README.md

 ## 🧁 About Me

-Hello!
-I'm **Ikram Awol** – a backend engineer with a passion for elegant code and clean APIs.
+I'm a backend engineer with a passion for elegant code and clean APIs.
 I love crafting robust architectures, automating everything, and bringing a little style to the server side.
 When I'm not coding, you'll find me exploring new frameworks, sipping coffee, and adding a dash of creativity to my projects. ✨

+- 👀 I’m interested in Software Development and Problem Solving
+- 🌱 I’m Electrical and Computer Engineering student in AASTU
+- 💞️ I’m looking to collaborate on any creative solutions related projects
+- 👩‍💻 I'm into Backend Development and Flutter Developer

 ---